Senior Copy Editor

-But it wasn’t always smooth-sailing for the organization — last year, Black Quare was placed on suspension due to incurred debts that had been credited to its Office of Student Life financial account without the consent of its staff.
+It wasn’t always smooth-sailing for the organization.
+Last year, Black Quare was placed on suspension due to incurred debts that had been credited to its Office of Student Life financial account without the consent of its staff.
 When the club was unable to pay its debt, it was stripped of its official club registration status.

 An initiative started by the RCSGD staff this year generously contributed donation funds to settling club debts, which allowed previously suspended queer and trans organizations for people of color such as Black Quare and La Familia De Colores to become active again.

 Now, the club is finally getting back on its feet.
 Veal says the club’s programming includes informal meetings and hangouts where members can connect to other members of the Black queer community, as well as larger events such as an upcoming ball co-organized with the UCSB Queer Commission.